DoTheEvo/XCPng-basics/README.md

   * **Rolling Snapshot**<br>
     Takes a snapshot at schedule.
 Retention is set in the schedule section.
   * **Backup**<br>
-    Snapshots and exports VM to a remote location.
+    Snapshot of a VM and then exports to a remote location.
     Full size every time, so lot of space, bandwith and time is used.
   * **Delta Backup**<br>
     Incremental backups of only changes against the initial full back<br>